rolepoint/deis-logging/README.md

 "my-app" to logentries, with the token "123456" followed by the actual message contents itself.

+Note: deis-syslog-ng automatically appends a newline to the message template (because logentries didn't accept logs without it), so your template should not include a new line.

 ### logspout-etcd

 logspout-etcd is a custom-build of logspout, that will fetch the host & port of